css4j/echosvg/README.md

 ```shell
 ./gradlew echosvg-all-jar-with-deps
 ```
-the resulting jar will be very similar to `echosvg-all-<version>-alldeps.jar`, with the difference that the `Main-Class` attribute won't be set in the Manifest.
+the resulting jar will be identical to `echosvg-all-<version>-alldeps.jar`.

 <br/>